lmfit/lmfit-py/doc/fitting.rst

 .. autofunction:: fit_report

-An example using this to write out a fit report would be
+An example using this to write out a fit report would be:

 .. literalinclude:: ../examples/doc_withreport.py